Client Interview Transcript: Tips for Interviews with Clients

 Use Technology to Improve Client Intake

 A comprehensive client interview transcript is just one part of the client intake process.
 The best law firms use an innovative tracking system to convert prospects into clients seamlessly.
 MyCase, for example, enables your law firm to build and customize automated client intake forms.
 When prospects convert into new cases, data carries over into case management.
+MyCase can help you learn how to get a job as a lawyer, provide exceptional client service, and improve profits.

 Experience a faster, easier intake process with MyCase.
 Sign up for your 10-day free trial today—no commitments and no credit card required.